ufal/deepud/README.md

 We use a version we built from CoreNLP GitHub (commit #5fdbfb2).
 Our copy of CorNLP is at /net/work/people/droganova/CoreNLP.

+Note: That folder also contains a shell script for each CoNLL-U file.
+It illustrates how Kira processed the file.
+And the script can be submitted as a job to the cluster.
+There is also a script called "create_jobs.py" that generates all the shell scripts, including the script "enhance_them_all.sh", which submits the jobs to the cluster.

 2. Obtain the official release of Universal Dependencies.